joelek/wc-refurbished/readme.md

     * Create groups by pressing `0-9` while holding `left or right control`.
     * Recall groups by pressing `0-9`.
 * Change border scrolling region from 9 pixels to 1 pixel.
+* Change keyboard and mouse scroll speed such that it matches the select location/target scroll speed.

 ## Installation